bootdotdev/blog/content/misc/best-coding-communities.md

 ## 6. CodeNewbie

-What started as a weekly TwitterChat has become an international community of people learning to code supporting each other.
+What started as a weekly TwitterChat has become an international community of people learning to code and supporting each other.
 [CodeNewbie](https://www.codenewbie.org/) looks to support developers in need of early-career mentorship.
 They want to arm you with the knowledge of how to launch your career from the post-bootcamp stage to senior software engineer.

 CodeNewbie has tons of content in different formats, including podcasts, Twitter chats, the CodeLand conference, hackathons, and more.
 They have managed to attract a good amount of experts to their platform.
 It’s a great place to stumble across high-quality content that’s geared toward all levels of programmers.